aroraj/MPCS-53001-FinalProject/README.md

     );
     ```

-3. Install SQL Connector and Flask with the following commans in the terminal:
+3. Install mysql-connector and flask with the following commands in the terminal:

     `python3 -m pip install mysql-connector-python`

     `python3 -m pip install flask`

-4. Create a file titled `config.py` with your MySQL username and password:
+4. Create a file titled `config.py` with and add your MySQL username and password:

     ```
     user = 'yourUserName'